Information/Write-up

 BRITISH COLUMBIA

+The third-largest province in Canada, British Columbia shares the roof of the Rockies with Alberta.
 Unlike Alberta, however, its mountains do not descend into the plains, but instead continue marching westward for over 400 miles to the Pacific.

-Even the ocean cannot hold them; they reappear as a chain of green islands along the Inside Passage to Alaska, one of the world’s most scenic water routes, carved with bays and fjords, lined with glaciers, forests, and towering peaks.
+Even the ocean cannot hold them; they reappear as a chain of green islands along the Inside Passage to Alaska, one of the world’s most scenic water routes, carved with bays and fjords, and lined with glaciers, forests, and towering peaks.

-Victoria, the legislative capital of the province, is a floral city on Vancouver Island with a history dating to 1843 as a Hudson’s Bay Company trading post.
+Victoria, the legislative capital of the province, is a floral city on Vancouver Island, with a history dating to 1843 as a Hudson’s Bay Company trading post.

 Cover Photo: Totems — Kitwanga, British Columbia